Soberia/soberia.ir/README.md

 All the options should be placed after the code block syntax name and separated with `,` character.

-- `filename`: The name of the file which this code is belongs to.
+- `filename`: The name of the file that this code belongs to.
 - `line`: The starting line number.
 - `highlight`: The line number(s) to be highlighted in comma separated values or ranges.